supertokens/blog/content/oidc-token/index.md

 ```

-This example demonstrates how SuperTokens manages the authentication flow, including OIDC token issuance and management.
-For more detailed implementation guidance, refer to the SuperTokens documentation.
+SuperTokens automatically handles the issuance and management of OIDC tokens when the SDK is initialized.
+For more detailed implementation guidance, refer to the [SuperTokens documentation](https://supertokens.com/product).

 ## Conclusion